 If you are thinking about using some of the equity in your home, you probably know about home equity loans and home equity lines of credit (HELOC).
 These are second mortgages that you may qualify for to access some of your equity.

 However, if you have bad credit or have inconsistent income, qualifying for a second mortgage can be a struggle.
 In that case, the home equity investment program could be just what you need.
-Learn about this exciting program below, then talk to a loan professional in your area for more information.
+Learn about what is a home equity investment and find out about this exciting program below, then talk to a loan professional in your area for more information.

 Find Out Why so Many Americans Love the Home Equity Investment Loans